makerdao/dss-allocator/README.md

 - Pause Proxy:
     - Performs actions through spells with governance delay.
     - In charge of setting up the core components and the NST minting instant access modules (DC-IAMs).
-    - Ward of the singleton contracts (e.g RWA conduits, Coinbase Custody, AllocatorRoles).
+    - Ward of the singleton contracts (e.g RWA conduits, Coinbase Custody, `AllocatorRoles`).
 - AllocatorDAO Proxy:
     - Performs actions through a sub-spell with governance delay.
-    - Ward of its AllocatorVault, AllocatorBuffer and funnel contracts.
+    - Ward of its `AllocatorVault`, `AllocatorBuffer` and funnel contracts.
     - In charge of adding new contracts to the funnel network (e.g Swapper, DepositorUniV3).
-    - Can add operators to its funnel network through the AllocatorRoles contract.
+    - Can add operators to its funnel network through the `AllocatorRoles` contract.
     - In charge of setting rate-limiting safety parameters for operators.
 - Operator:
     - Performs actions without a spell and without governance delay.
-    - An optional actor which is whitelisted through the AllocatorRoles contract to perform specified actions on the AllocatorVault, funnels and conduits.
+    - An optional actor which is whitelisted through the `AllocatorRoles` contract to perform specified actions on the `AllocatorVault`, funnels and conduits.
-    - Will typically be a facilitator multisig or an automation contract controlled by one (e.g StableSwapper, StableDepositorUniV3).
+    - Will typically be a facilitator multisig or an automation contract controlled by one (e.g `StableSwapper`, `StableDepositorUniV3`).
 - Keeper:
     - An optional actor which can be set up to trigger the automation contracts in case repetitive actions are needed (such as swapping NST to USDC every time interval).